 Under the Umicore agreement, the Company is obligated to make aggregate milestone payments to Umicore of up to \$6,400 upon the Company's achievement of specified clinical, regulatory and sales milestones with respect to each licensed product.
 In addition, the Company is obligated to pay tiered royalties ranging in the low single-digit percentages on annual net sales of licensed products sold by the Company or its sublicensees.
 The royalties are payable on a product-by-product and country-by-country basis and may be reduced in specified circumstances.
+The Company has not recorded a liability for the aforementioned payments given the achievement of specified regulatory approval and commercial sales milestones is not probable as of September 30, 2022.

 The Umicore agreement requires the Company to pay annual license fees of \$50.
-The Company incurred license fees of \$50 during the three months ended March 31, 2022 and 2021, respectively.
-The Company did not make any milestone payments during the three months ended March 31, 2022 and 2021.
-As of March 31, 2022, no additional milestones had been achieved and no liabilities for additional milestone payments had been recorded in the Company's financial statements.
+The Company incurred license fees of \$50 during the nine months ended September 30, 2022 and 2021, respectively and did not make any milestone payments during the same period.
+As of September 30, 2022, no additional milestones had been achieved and no liabilities for additional milestone payments had been recorded in the Company's financial statements.